vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Return a filtered version of the source Array.
-The first argument can either be a stringa or a function.
+The first Argomento can either be a stringa or a function.

-  When the first argument is a stringa, it will be used as the target stringa to search for in each elemento of the Array:
+  When the first Argomento is a stringa, it will be used as the target stringa to search for in each elemento of the Array:

   ``` html
   <div v-for="item in items | filterBy 'Ciao'">